Deployment overview

 branch is deployed to the staging

 environment.
 The build of any other branch is deployed automatically when a request comes for the build version.
 Once deployed, a build remains active for one hour, after which it is removed and can be reactivated with a new request if space is available for a new branch deployment.
+You can access the previews of your builds from the Frontend preview area in the Studio.

 The Studio builds and maintains multiple versions of the backend build so that the extension runner can activate the extensions for any branch deployments based on the incoming frontend request.